MrMops369/Roblox-Fast-Flags-i-use/README.md

 Games: Blade ball (at high values even the anti fling can't do anything -> ball can't kill you unless you don't parry it within like 40 secs or so)

 ## Active Physics FPS Change
 Go into settings  and change your FPS to 240 (if you can reach that amount of FPS) and you will have full Physics speed, at 30 fps its around 7,5/s.
-Any Part you have network Ownershipship over is also slowed down, as well as shot projectiles.
+Any Part you have network Ownership over is also slowed down, as well as shot projectiles.

 ```Json
 {